 Overview of RSA and its mathematical foundation

-RSA, named after its inventors Rivest, Shamir, and Adleman, stands as one of the first and most widely used public-key cryptosystems.
-It operates based on the mathematical properties of prime numbers and their usage in factorization problems.
+RSA, named after its inventors Rivest-Shamir-Adleman, stands as one of the first and most widely used public-key cryptosystems.
+It operates based on the mathematical properties of prime numbers (a number that can only be divided by itself and 1 without remainders) and their usage in factorization problems.

 At its core, RSA involves three primary steps: key generation, encryption, and decryption.
 The security of RSA is rooted in the difficulty of factorizing the product of two large prime numbers, a problem known to be hard to solve, hence providing a secure foundation for encrypting information.